 5.1.2.2.2 Mesh selection by the next higher layer

 If l2rMeshSelection is FALSE, when a device wishes to join a mesh, the next higher layer invokes the L2RLME-MESH-DISCOVERY.request primitive to request the L2R sublayer to discover the L2R meshes around the joining device.
 Upon reception of this primitive, the joining device initiates an enhanced active scan and broadcasts an EBR with a TC IE with an empty Content field.
 When an L2R router receives the TC IE, it replies with an EB containing a TC IE. When the joining device receives the response TC IE, computes its own depth and PQM as described in 5.2.1.
 The device creates (regardless of the condition to record the parameters indicated in Table 1) or updates an MT entry related to the L2R mesh advertised in the TC IE. The device also creates (regardless of the condition to record the parameters indicated in Table 6) or updates a global NT entry for the neighbor transmitting the TC IE. If the device receives multiple TC IEs from different meshes that can be decrypted or that are not encrypted, the device creates as many MTs as meshes.
 At the end of the scan, the L2R sublayer sends an L2RLME-MESH-DISCOVERY.confirm primitive with a SUCCESS Status to the next higher layer.
 The next higher layer selects the L2R mesh to join based on the information in the MT stored in the L2R sublayer and informs the L2R sublayer by issuing the L2RLME-MESH-SELECT.request primitive.
 The device deletes unnecessary MTs, MT entries or MT entry elements, and global NT entries or elements according to the condition to record each element as described in 5.2.1.
 The L2R sublayer adds a new L2R mesh descriptor to l2rMeshDescriptorList for the joining L2R mesh.
 The attributes of a new L2R mesh descriptor are set to default values.
-At the end of the procedure to join the L2R mesh, the next higher layer may optionally set different values to the attributes of the new mesh descriptor, with the exception of meshAddressMode and MeshRootAddress.
+At the end of the procedure to join the L2R mesh, the next higher layer may optionally set different values to the attributes of the new mesh descriptor, with the exception of meshID, meshAddressMode and meshRootAddress.
 The device then transmits its own TC IE. The L2R sublayer sends an L2RLME-MESH-SELECT.confirm primitive with a SUCCESS Status to the next higher layer.
 This procedure is illustrated in Figure 8.

 Whenever the device receives and is able to decrypt a TC IE from an L2R mesh other than the current mesh with a better PQM, the L2R sublayer informs the next higher layer with the L2RLME-NOTIFY.indication primitive where the Notification is set to BETTER_MESH_DETECT.
 If the next higher layer decides whether or not to request the L2R to disconnect from the current L2R mesh and join to the new L2R mesh.
 The L2RLME-MESH-DISCOVERY.request, L2RLME-MESH-DISCOVERY.confirm, L2RLME-MESHSELECT.request and L2RLME-MESH-SELECT.confirm are described in 7.1.1.10, 7.1.1.11, 7.1.1.12 and 7.1.1.13 respectively.